 Set to begin immediately after the NFL season concludes, the XFL is doing its part in creating a longer football season for fans.
 A longer season equals more action for legal betting on the XFL - something that should be very well received despite this being an inaugural season.

 This guide will help sports bettors of all types capitalize on America’s newest professional football league in the inaugural 2020 season.
-We provided recommended sportsbooks, the history and latest trends of the XFL, plus any extra information and resources needed to maximize bankroll throughout the season.
+We provided recommended XFL betting sites, the history, and the latest trends of the XFL, plus any extra information and resources needed to maximize bankroll throughout the season.

 The XFL offers a unique opportunity to fans for betting.